min2ha/ukwa-site/content/target/40011/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Sean Driscoll on Facebook (Conservative candidate for Cardiff West)

 Sean Driscoll is the Conservative candidate for Cardiff West at the 2016 National Assembly Election.